Healthy Travel Tips »

 Best Summer Vacations

 For many, the desire to travel peaks when summer rolls around.
-And with so many places experiencing warmer weather and longer days, it's hard to decide which vacation is right for you.
-To help you narrow down your options, U.S. News weighed factors like activities and entertainment options, lodging, dining venues and weather to determine the best summer trips.
+But with so many places experiencing warmer weather and longer days, it's hard to decide which vacation is right for you.
+To help you narrow down your options, U.S. News weighed factors like activities and entertainment options, lodging, dining venues and weather to decide the best summer vacations.
 Use this list to help you plan your vacation, and don't forget to vote for your favorite spots below.
 (Note: Some of the below destinations may be affected by the coronavirus outbreak.
 Check with the CDC and the U.S. Department of State before traveling.)

 - View 55 PhotosBelongs on List?#2 in Best Summer VacationsRead More

-Weather in the high 70s makes summer the best time to wander the City of Light.
-Dine alfresco at a cafe along the Champs-Élysées, watch the lively locals move through the popular Le Marais neighborhood or have a picnic at the Luxembourg Gardens or on the lawns in front of the Eiffel Tower itself.
-The only cons: You'll encounter some crowds and even higher prices on hotel rooms, from the average to the luxurious, so you may want to consider a vacation rental to save money, and you should plan to visit world-renowned attractions such as the Louvre first thing in the morning to avoid hordes of tourists.
+Weather in the high 70s makes summer the best time to wander through the City of Light.
+Dine alfresco at a cafe along the Champs-Élysées, watch lively locals move through the popular Le Marais neighborhood or have a picnic at the Luxembourg Gardens or on the lawns in front of the Eiffel Tower.
+The only cons: bigger crowds and higher prices on hotel rooms.
+You may want to consider a vacation rental to save money, and you should plan to visit world-renowned attractions like the Louvre first thing in the morning to avoid hordes of tourists.

-- View 16 PhotosBelongs on List?#8 in Best Summer VacationsRead More
+- View 16 PhotosBelongs on List?#7 in Best Summer VacationsRead More

 Edinburgh's northern U.K. location means that warm weather is rare.
-Summer is the only time of the year where highs reach the mid-60s in this destination.
-The city also hosts the renowned Edinburgh Fringe Festival (one of the world's largest arts festivals) each summer, drawing visitors from around the globe.
+In fact, summer is the only time of year when highs in this destination reach the mid-60s.
+Each summer, the city hosts the renowned Edinburgh Fringe Festival (one of the world's largest arts festivals), drawing visitors from around the globe.
 Aside from this fun summer event, travelers can experience Edinburgh's verdant, sun-soaked landscape.
 You'll find the best views from outdoor attractions like Arthur's Seat, Calton Hill and the Royal Botanic Garden.

 - View 50 PhotosBelongs on List?#10 in Best Summer VacationsRead More

-The Windy City comes alive during the summer thanks to its incredible lineup of festivals, including Taste of Chicago, the Chicago Fringe Festival, Lollapalooza and more.
-If you can't snag tickets to any of these events, the city's many things to do and see will no doubt keep you busy.
-Travelers can take a Chicago Architecture River Cruise under the sun, walk to iconic city spots like Millennium Park and Grant Park, or catch a baseball game at Wrigley Field.
+The Windy City comes alive every summer thanks to warm weather and its incredible lineup of festivals, including Taste of Chicago and Lollapalooza.
+If you can't snag tickets to these events (or simply aren't interested), the city's many things to do and see will no doubt keep you busy.
+You can take a Chicago Architecture River Cruise under the sun, walk to iconic city spots like Millennium Park and Grant Park, or catch a baseball game at Wrigley Field.
 Keep in mind, Chicago flights and hotel rates will likely be high due to the favorable weather.

 - View 42 PhotosBelongs on List?#11 in Best Summer VacationsRead More

-A trip to Dublin in the summer is a must for those who are searching for a time to visit when the weather is comfortable.
-It's only during the summer that Ireland's capital reaches highs of 60 degrees during the day.
-During this time, outdoor attractions like St. Stephen's Green, Phoenix Park and Dublin Zoo shine even brighter.
+A trip to Dublin in summer is a must for those who want to visit when the weather is comfortable.
+It's only once summertime rolls around that Ireland's capital reaches highs of 60 degrees during the day.
+Plus, outdoor attractions like St. Stephen's Green, Phoenix Park and Dublin Zoo shine even brighter.
 The warmer weather also makes strolls to other iconic city attractions, such as St. Patrick's Cathedral and Trinity College, all the more enjoyable.
 At night, hit up the renowned Temple Bar and its surrounding pubs for a rowdy good time.

 - Belongs on List?

-Summer features fewer rain showers in the Peruvian mountains and daytime highs in the 70s and 80s.
+Summer features fewer rain showers than other seasons in the Peruvian mountains, plus daytime highs in the 70s and 80s.
 This pleasant weather means experienced hikers will have terrific conditions for trekking the Inca Trail.
-Non-hikers can still enjoy the iconic Lost City of the Incas, but keep in mind that trail spots (and admission tickets) are limited and require advance reservations.
+Non-hikers can still enjoy this iconic locale, but keep in mind that trail spots (and admission tickets) are limited and require reservations.
 Because of the incredible weather during this time of year, you should expect this UNESCO World Heritage Site and the nearby city of Cusco to be busier than usual.

 - View 34 PhotosBelongs on List?#17 in Best Summer VacationsRead More

 - View 33 PhotosBelongs on List?#18 in Best Summer VacationsRead More

-Between Memorial Day and Labor Day, locals and tourists swarm Cape Cod's 40 miles of picturesque beaches – and for good reason.
-Daytime temperatures in New England are commonly in the 70s, giving the area a chance to thaw after chilly winters.
-In addition to relaxing on the sand, travelers can plan a scenic bike ride along The Cape Cod Rail Trail with the family or wander through the serene Monomoy National Wildlife Refuge.
-To ensure availability (especially on weekends), reserve your hotel rooms or vacation rentals as soon as possible.
+Between Memorial Day and Labor Day, locals and tourists swarm Cape Cod's 40 miles of national seashore – and for good reason.
+Daytime temperatures in this New England town commonly reach the 70s come summer, giving the area a chance to thaw after the chilly winter.
+In addition to relaxing on the sand, travelers can plan a scenic bike ride along the Cape Cod Rail Trail or wander through the serene Monomoy National Wildlife Refuge.
+To ensure availability (especially on weekends), reserve your hotel rooms or vacation rentals as early as possible.

-- View 18 PhotosBelongs on List?#20 in Best Summer VacationsRead More
+- View 18 PhotosBelongs on List?#19 in Best Summer VacationsRead More

 June through August (winter in the Southern Hemisphere) make up part of Kruger National Park's dry season, when wildlife-viewing opportunities are generally at their best.
 With less vegetation and fewer watering holes, animals like zebras and hippos are easier to spot while on a game drive or bush walk.
 What's more, mosquitoes won't bother you as much during the day.
-Keep in mind that this national park is huge – 5 million acres to be exact – so be strategic as to where you choose to hang your hat.
-First-time visitors should opt to stay in the Marula region, where you'll find the park's closest airport.
+Keep in mind that this national park is huge – almost 5 million acres – so be strategic with where you choose to hang your hat.
+First-time visitors should opt to stay in the Marula region, which contains the park's main airport.

 Vote to Add these Destinations to the Rankings